0xPolygonMiden/miden-node/docs/src/introduction.md

 Welcome to the Miden node documentation.

-This book provides three separate guides aimed at Miden users, node operators and node developers respectively.
-Each guide is standalone, but it is recommended to read the prior guide(s) as they may provide helpful context.
+This book provides two separate guides aimed at node operators and node developers respectively.
+Each guide is standalone, but developers should also read through the operator guide as it provides some additional context.

 ## Feedback